fbpx

 Among the important management concerns for an endangered species is the rate of production of seeds and seedlings, and the proportion of those resulting from cross-pollination, a mechanism that facilitates population variability, change and ultimately population survival.
 Shaw’s agave readily reproduces asexually by cloning, but both the production of viable seeds and the production of seedlings are depressed below the rates seen in natural populations further south.

 As of 2014 519, we did not know the extent to which Shaw’s agave was self-compatible (able to fertilize itself), or whether successful fertilization was restricted by the low numbers of individuals, and the low fraction of plants blooming at any one time.
-Nor did we know what organisms pollinate Shaw’s agave.
-After successful pollination, seedling germination and growth may be limited by lack of open ground, by predation of the seeds or by grazing on the tender young plants.
+Nor did we know what organisms pollinated Shaw’s agave, or whether seedling germination and growth were limited by lack of open ground, by predation of the seeds or by grazing on the tender young plants.

 In the intervening years, scientists from both the United States and Mexico have begun to work on the reproduction problem 519,520, 539.
 Unfortunately, like many of our attempts impose ordered observations and experiments on the natural world, many of the results have been inconclusive and inconsistent.